 As someone who rarely wakes up from a night of drinking without some sort of headache, I was pleasantly surprised at how normal I felt.
 Perhaps it was placebo effect, but I was already starting to believe in the activated charcoal hangover pills.
 But my experiment wasn’t over: We still had 24 more hours in Vegas, so I decided to embark on day two of my hangover prevention experiment.

 On day two, my roommates were far less skeptical and in fact actually eager to pop some charcoal.
-(Remember: This is a hangover prevention tool, not a hangover cure.)
+(Remember: It's meant to act as a hangover prevention tool, not a hangover cure.)

-Day two’s activities were a bit tamer than day one’s, though I suspect our total alcohol intake was the same if not more because we spent a longer period of time drinking on day two.
+Day two’s activities were a bit tamer than day one’s (though I suspect our total alcohol intake was the same if not more due to the earlier start).
 And it’s not like I spent this weekend sipping vodka sodas.
-We’re talking sugary mimosas and cocktails with names like the Clooney Mule and So-Dang-Good (it was so dang good, BTW).
-It’s fair to say I put these little black pills to the ultimate test.
+We’re talking sugary mimosas and cocktails so it’s fair to say I put these little black pills to the ultimate test.